 The exact detection rules are not public and can change, so treat every hard number you see online as a rough operator rule rather than a guarantee.
 The stable principle is simpler: sudden spikes, robotic repetition, low acceptance, and poor reply quality all create risk.

-If your sales tool utilizes browser extensions or rapid scraping scripts, you are exposing your profile to immediate restriction.
-To understand how automated SDR systems compare on safety, read our comparison of AI sales agent alternatives.
-Safe execution requires moving away from browser manipulation toward compliant connections.
+If the sales tool uses browser extensions or rapid scraping scripts, the profile is exposed.
+For how automated SDR systems compare on safety, see our comparison of AI sales agent alternatives.
+Browser clicking is the risk.
+API connections are the safer path.

 Modern social applications run extensive client-side code that monitors browser environments.
 They track page mouse movements, button click vectors, and element load timings.
 When a browser extension manipulates a web page element (like clicking a connection button via JavaScript code), it bypasses these physical tracking indicators.